-Wiley Rein has over 20 years of experience representing bankruptcy trustees, receivers and other liquidating agents in connection with complex liquidations of all sizes.
-Practice group chair H. Jason Gold has served as bankruptcy trustee and conducted the liquidation of over 400 business enterprises over the past 20 years.
+Wiley Rein has over 20 years of experience representing bankruptcy Trustees, receivers, and other liquidating agents in connection with complex liquidations of all sizes.
+Practice chair H. Jason Gold has served as bankruptcy Trustee and conducted the liquidation of over 400 business enterprises over the past 20 years.

 - In re Computer Learning Centers

 - In re Dornier Aviation (North America), Inc.

 - In re Bison Building Company

 - In re Eagle Research Laboratories Inc.

 - In re VMAC & EMR Joint Venture

 In recent years, Mr. Gold successfully accomplished two of the largest bankruptcy liquidations conducted in the Mid-Atlantic region:

 - Mr. Gold served as chapter 7 Trustee in the publicly held Computer Learning Centers Inc. case, successfully liquidating 25 schools in 10 states and raising $30 million—largely from intangible assets—to benefit more than 9,000 mostly consumer and employee creditors.
 Computer Learning Centers was thought by many to be a near worthless enterprise when the case began, but diligent effort and sheer determination by the Wiley Rein team in the pursuit of value for the creditors resulted in a happy ending for the constituent parties.
 [See CLC completes bankruptcy sale, collecting $23M]